lighthart/GridBundle/README.md

                             $flagname    = $request->query->get('flagName');
                             $anotherFlag = $request->query->get('anotherFlag');
-                        in a Symfony controller if specified as 'flags' => ['flagName', 'anotherFlag'] 'export'        Adds export limited to the number of lines specified by the value
+                        in a Symfony controller if specified as 'flags' => ['flagName', 'anotherFlag'] 'export'        Adds export limited to the number of lines specified by the value.  'all' returns all results for export

 Note: A lot of information is rendered with the table, including classnames and ids for other processing via javascript or other ajax.